-9. Spectrum pricing decisions should be made by an independent regulator in consultation with industry and affordable mobile services.
+9. Spectrum pricing decisions should be made by an independent regulator in consultation with industry

+The key aim when awarding spectrum should be to encourage its most efficient use through high quality and affordable mobile services.
 This is undermined when governments prioritise maximising revenues from spectrum above improving the affordability and quality of mobile services.
 Mobile users and the wider digital economy are best protected when all spectrum management decisions, including pricing, are assigned to an independent regulator that is tasked with protecting their interests.
 Awards will also be most efficient when regulators consult with potential bidders on the viability of the auction format.